jehna/maso/README.md

 Use this as a leverage: It's suddenly not just the developer's problem — you can bounce back that information and include both business and design to work out the best way to keep the site running fast and smooth.
+You just can't add all those images.
+The computer says no.

 #### Example 2